4 RV Basement Storage Solutions & Tips

 If you need to, you can use bungee cords to secure any items from moving around in transit.

-Make sure you figure all that out before you head to the store and start trying to figure it out by memory.
+Make sure you figure all that out before you head to the store!

-This tiny detail can be a problem when you’ve bought a whole bunch of perfectly square or rectangular tubs only to realize that the end ones won’t slide in because the square corners don’t fit into the curved corner of the interior space.
+This tiny detail can be a problem when you bought a whole bunch of perfectly square or rectangular tubs, only to realize they won’t slide in because the square corners don’t fit into the curved corner of the interior space!

-Another good idea I’ve seen, is making the most of the vertical space by installing a pegboard on one wall of the basement, and using it store things like tools, cords, hoses, water connection pieces or anything else that you may want to access reasonably regularly.
+Make the most of the vertical space by installing a pegboard on one wall of the basement and use it store things like tools, cords, hoses, water connection pieces or anything else that you may want to access reasonably regularly.

-But before you rush off to start measuring up your own RV basement, there’s still a couple of things we haven’t touched on yet…
+But before you rush off to start measuring your RV basement, there are still a couple of things we haven’t touched on.

 Weight Management

-Don’t worry, I’m not about to ask you to lay off the burgers and start eating salad or any such thing… I’m talking about the weight of your RV.
+Don’t worry, I’m not about to ask you to lay off the burgers and start eating salad!
+I’m talking about the weight of your RV.

-Again, it doesn’t sound like much of an issue, but if you’re loading them up with too much stuff like car parts… heavy tools… water and/or other liquids then you can start to really affect the overall RV weight a lot more than if you filled it up with things like clothing and linen.
+If you’re loading them up with too much stuff like car parts, heavy tools, water or other liquids, etc. then you can start to affect the overall RV weight.

 RV Basement Lighting